ecruz165/edwincruz-com/docs/resume/edwin-m-cruz.md

 *Solutions Architect / Full Stack Software Engineer

 I started as a tech advisor and then became a sole contributor as a full-time volunteer for IYM, a non-profit organization.
 Enabled the organization to pivot to support their community via a custom-built platform and further enhanced automation needed for critical business processes by integrating various third-party APIs.
-Matured into a venture using IYM as a client/partner to identify a minimum viable product for a SaaS.
+Matured into a venture using IYM as a client/partner to identify a minimum viable product for a SaaS product.

 -	Developing Portal and Microservices backend for the organization on the AWS Cloud using Google Angular for frontend and Spring framework backend.
 -	Integrated various REST API into the portal: Zoom, Twilio, MailChimp, Jotform, Airtable, and PayPal.